-Timothy Arnold is the International Reference & Collections Librarian at the University of Iowa Libraries.
-He manages the collections for Africa, the Middle East, South and Southeast Asia, International Studies, and Classics.
-His areas of research are new media and emerging technologies in the Middle East.
+Tim Arnold is the Information Literacy Librarian at the University of Iowa Libraries.
+He manages the Middle East and Journalism collections.
 He is available to teach classes on information literacy, reference management, and social media collection development.
 He is the point person for Mendeley instruction at the University of Iowa.

 BA in History from Yale

 Master of Science in Information Studies from the University of Texas at Austin